-If you really want to add an ‘awe’ factor to your landscape, the Limelight Hydrangea tree is exactly what you need!
+If you really want to add an ‘awe’ factor to your landscape, the Limelight Hydrangea tree form is exactly what you need!

 The Limelight Hydrangea paniculata in tree form raises its enormous, beautiful creamy white flowers at eye level, making it impossible to miss!
-The flowers begin a soft lime green, fading into a graceful white in the mid summer with hints of pink, red, and burgundy in fall as the blooms age.
+The flowers begin a soft lime green, fading into a graceful white in the mid summer with hints of pink, red, and burgundy in fall as the white blooms age.

-The cone shaped flowers of the panicle hydrangea will stand out amongst others to rounded nature and beautiful colors.
+The cone shaped flowers of the panicle hydrangea shrub will stand out amongst others to rounded nature and beautiful colors.
 Growing hydrangea trees makes a true statement piece in your yard!

-This deciduous dwarf tree has a course texture allowing it to stand apart from other shrubs in your landscape.
+This deciduous dwarf tree has a course texture allowing it to stand apart from other flowering shrubs in your landscape.
 The Limelight plant is an excellent choice for any flower garden, it is easy to grow, and makes excellent cut flower clusters for arrangements or bouquets.

 Limelight Hydrangea Tree Care

 The Limelight tree can grow in both partial shade and full sun conditions and prefers moist, well-drained soil types.
 The perfect planting site is one with morning sun and afternoon shade, bright indirect light is best.
+The best time to plant the hydrangea trees is in spring or fall.
+Hydrangea shrubs prefer slightly acidic soil with a soil pH between 5-6.

 Pruning Limelight Hydrangea Tree